mailaneel/immutable-store2/readme.md

 //queryable
 comments.query({likes: {$gt:4}}); // returns [{id:1, likes:5, cid: 'cid_1'}]

-// subscrube to this query
+// subscribe to this query
 var unsubscribe = comments.subscribeToQuery({likes: {$gt:4}}, function(data){
    // collection will be queried and called with new data every time collection changes
    // when subscribed first time it will query existing data